-In this, paper we address this problem by providing a dedicated compiler for SU(4) quantum circuits for IBM QX architectures.
+In this paper, we address this problem by providing a dedicated compiler for SU(4) quantum circuits for IBM QX architectures.
 To this end, we analyze the existing compilation approaches and determine their respective advantages and bottlenecks.
 Based on that evaluation, we present a compilation approach which explicitly takes the structure of SU(4) quantum circuits into consideration.
-Experimental evaluations clearly shows that the proposed approach significantly outperforms IBM's current solution as well as the other recently provided compilers with respect to fidelity of the resulting circuits as well as regarding runtime.
+Experimental evaluations clearly show that the proposed approach significantly outperforms IBM's current solution as well as the other recently provided compilers with respect to fidelity of the resulting circuits as well as regarding runtime.
+Moreover, the proposed approach has been declared winner of the IBM QISKit Developer Challenge.
+According to IBM, the proposed solution yields compiled circuits with at least 10% better costs than the other submissions while generating them at least 6 times faster.

 The remainder of this work is structured as follows.
-In Section II, we review IBM's QX architectures, the considered SU(4) quantum circuits, as well as the compilation problem itself.
-In Section III, we review the existing state of the art discuss why existing solutions suffer in compiling SU(4) circuits-providing the motivation of this work.
-In Section IV, we present the dedicated solution in detail; followed by an experimental comparison to the state of the art in Section V. Section VI concludes the paper.
+In Section 2, we review IBM's QX architectures, the considered SU(4) quantum circuits, as well as the compilation problem itself.
+In Section 3, we review the existing state of the art discuss why existing solutions suffer in compiling SU(4) circuits-providing the motivation of this work.
+In Section 4, we present the dedicated solution in detail; followed by an experimental comparison to the state of the art in Section 5.
+Section 6 concludes the paper.